 What organisations need to achieve low carbon thinking?

-The success stories for instilling low carbon thinking comes from organisations all operating in very different environments and are on different low carbon journeys.
+The success stories for instilling low carbon thinking comes from these international organisations all operating in very different environments and are on different low carbon journeys.
 But their headline messages are shared:

 Provide bold leadership.